HMS Richmond (F239): 2020–present

 The exercise included an aerial exercise conducted between Royal Air Force's F-35B and Vikrant's MiG-29K fleet.
 This was followed by a combined submarined hunt operation which included Royal Navy Merlin Mk2 helicopters operating from Prince of Wales and Richmond and Indian Navy P-8I Neptune aircraft trying to detect an Indian submarine.

+In September 2025, the Richmond was deployed in Japan to monitor sanctions compliance against North Korea.

+On 23 January 2026 it was reported that she would be decommisioned by the end of the year.
+In July 2026, the Royal Navy announced that she had been effectively withdrawn from service.